On this page:

 Our dogs and volunteers go through an application process before they can visit the hospital.
 Therapy dogs are also trained and certified by Therapy Dogs International.

-Please note that as of January 1, 2008, smoking is not permitted anywhere on the Kenmore Mercy campus and its off-site locations, including the Kenmore Mercy Hospital Medical Office Building, McAuley Residence, and the 300 Two Mile Creek Road Building.
-The new smoke-free policy includes all grounds, parking lots, adjacent sidewalks and private vehicles.
+Please note that as of January 1, 2008, smoking is not permitted anywhere on the Kenmore Mercy campus and its off-site locations, including the Kenmore Mercy Hospital Medical Office Building, and McAuley Residence.